AnnaT7459/9-README-generator/README.md

 - [Questions](#questions)

 ## Installation
-n/a
+avgha

 ## Usage
-none
+akjgvha

 ## License
-This project is licensed under the terms of the drop down menu here license.
+This project is licensed under the terms of the MIT License license.

 ## Contributions
-do whatever you want
+dfv

 ## Tests
-test test test
+dzfjvb

 ## Questions
-For any questions, please contact me at annaeturner@gmail.com https://github.com/AnnaT7459
+For any questions, please contact me at annaeturner259@gmail.com or https://github.com/AnnaT7459

 ---